antongolub/misc/packages/topoconfig/extends/README.md

 ```

 ### prepare
-Defaults to internal clone function.
+Defaults to internal clone function to ensure immutability.
 ```ts
 import { prepare } from '@topoconfig/extends'
 const copy = prepare({a: 'a', b() {}}) // {a: 'a', b() {}}